AusLuke/Intro-to-Excel-for-the-non-technical/README.md

-# Intro-to-Excel-for-Compensation-and-Benefits
+# Intro-to-Excel-for-the-non-technical
-An introduction and guide to Excel data manipulation and formulas targeted towards compensation and benefits work
+An introduction and guide to Excel data manipulation and formulas targeted towards non-technical folk and beginning analysts